ayoayco/simple-tts/README.md

 ### Language-specific setup

-For some languages, you might need to install specific python dependecies.
+For some languages, you might need to install specific python dependencies.
 For example, before you can use Chinese voices to read Mandarin text you have to install the requirements listed in `requirements-zh.txt`.

 ```bash
 # Before using zf or zm prefixed voices...